ICS3U-Gallo/project-hangman/pseudocode.md

   guess = get guess
   Check if guess is the word

-  Replace letter in the designated spot when right if guess is correct:
+  if guess is correct:
     add guess to correct_guesses
-  Draw updated platform when the guess is wrong.
   else:
     add guess to wrong_guesses